Bilinear structures of the fourth-order lattice Gel'fand-Dikii equations: Casoratian solutions and -extended GD-4 type equations

-as well as the transformation \eqref{eq:tr-GD-4'}, one can easily find that the above Casoratians composed by $\Ph_{[\bK]}$ and by $\Ph_{[\bL]}$ lead to same solutions for the $\delta$-extended GD-4 (B-2) equation \eqref{eq:B2-2d}.
+as well as the transformation \eqref{eq:tr-GD-4'} (or the gauge property of bilinear equations), one can easily find that the above Casoratians composed by $\Ph_{[\bK]}$ and by $\Ph_{[\bL]}$ lead to same solutions for the $\delta$-extended GD-4 (B-2) equation \eqref{eq:B2-2d}.
 In what follows we can suppose $\bK$ in \eqref{Ph} is its canonical form.

 Now let us start from the following column vector:

 where $\bK$ in \eqref{Ph} is already replaced by its canonical form $\Ga$.
 Then various exact solutions, including soliton solutions, Jordan-block solutions and quasi-rational solutions, for the $\delta$-extended GD-4 (B-2) equation \eqref{eq:B2-2d} can be derived from different eigenvalue structures of matrix $\Ga$.
 Let us list them case by case.